Irvine Supports Veterans — Not Developers

-Measure B is multi-billion-dollar developer FivePoint’s attempt to get their hands on 125 acres in the Great Park for massive development projects that will bring 10,000 additional cars and trucks pouring into Irvine neighborhoods EVERY day, while pushing our approved Veterans Cemetery over to the El Toro “Y”.
+Measure B was multi-billion-dollar developer FivePoint’s attempt to move almost a million square feet of development projects from the freeway over to the Great Park, bringing 10,000 additional cars & trucks pouring onto Irvine Blvd., Sand Canyon, Jeffrey and Culver EVERY day, while pushing our approved Veterans Cemetery over to the El Toro “Y”.

 Irvine veterans and our neighbors formed the NO on B campaign, taking on mega-developer FivePoint and three pro-developer Councilmembers.

 Hundreds of Irvine residents joined our grassroots movement, planting NO on B signs in their front yards and using social media to warn their friends and neighbors about Measure B.

 This was truly a David vs Goliath fight…and David won!
 Measure B was overwhelmingly defeated with 63% of Irvine voting NO on B.